 If you’ve decided to continue sharing ownership of the home, you will need to discover the terms under which the house has been left and understand the key differences between tenancy in common and joint tenancy.
 It’s possible to alter the terms of your ownership to either of these options, so it’s important to know the facts to decide which structure is best for you.

-On the other hand, joint tenancy means that all co-owners possess an equal amount of interest in the property, and that ownership cannot be passed down to heirs because in the event of a co-owner’s death, their share of ownership is automatically passed to the surviving co-owner.
-Shares in the property cannot be sold without the consent of all co-owners.
+Unlike tenancy in common, joint tenancy means that all co-owners possess equal shares – or an equal amount of interest – in the property.
+Ownership can’t be passed down to heirs because, in the event of a co-owner’s death, the sibling’s share of ownership is automatically passed to the surviving co-owner.
+Shares in the property can’t be sold without the consent of all co-owners.

-Like tenancy in common, joint tenancy allows you to transfer your shares to another person – however, when this happens, that person is unable to enter the joint tenancy, and is instead entered into a tenancy in common ownership structure with the remaining co-owner, terminating the joint tenancy.
+Like tenancy in common, joint tenancy allows you to transfer your shares to another person – however, when this happens, that person is unable to enter the joint tenancy and instead enters into a tenancy in common ownership structure with the remaining co-owner, terminating the joint tenancy.

-If neither sibling wants to sell the home, renting it out could be a positive, profitable approach for everyone involved.
-In fact, it could even be possible for one or both siblings to live in the house alongside any renters.
+If neither sibling wants to sell the family home, renting it out could be a positive, profitable approach for everyone involved.
+In fact, it could even be possible for one or more siblings to live in the house alongside any renters.

 Structuring A Buyout

-Can You Refinance To Buy Out Other Inheritors?
+Can You Refinance An Inherited Property To Buy Out Other Heirs?

 Conventional lenders typically don’t offer this type of refinancing – but hard money lenders are also an option.
-A hard money loan is a short-term loan provided by a nontraditional lender, such as individuals and private companies, that accept property or an asset as collateral.
+A hard money loan is a short-term loan provided by a nontraditional lender – such as individuals and private companies – that accepts property or an asset as collateral.

 Selling And Dividing The Profits

-If you and your sibling have agreed to sell the home, the next step is a professional appraisal to determine its value, which will be crucial when it comes time to divide the profits of the sale.
+If you and your sibling have agreed to sell the home, the next step is a professional appraisal to determine the market value of the property, which will be crucial when it comes time to divide the profits of the sale.

-Will I Have To Pay The Capital Gains Tax?
+Will You Have To Pay The Capital Gains Tax?